6 Tips to Reduce the Cost of Medical School Interviews

 Since you know what schools you applied to, you’ll have an idea of where you might need to interview.
 Do some advance research into flight costs and travel options so that you’ll be able to book your tickets as soon as possible when interview invitations come through.
 You may be able to schedule interviews back-to-back to save costs or schedule interviews in the same areas around the same time.

-But again, time is of the essence—don’t hold off on booking tickets too long trying to coordinate your interviews back-to-back.
+But again, time is of the essence—don’t hold off too long on booking tickets and trying to coordinate your interviews back-to-back.
 Interview spots fill up fast.
 You don’t want to miss a chance at your top choice school because you’re waiting to hear from your second and third choices.

 Curious about the most effective way to book your interviews?
 Here is An Ideal Strategy for How to Schedule Medical School Interviews.